RedisLabs/redislabs-docs/content/rs/concepts/shard-placement-policy.md

 - Node 3 hosts the second master shard
 - Node 1 hosts for the slave shard for master shard 2

-The dense policy helps to use fewer system resources.
+The sparse policy spreads the data across more nodes to improve network utilization.

 ![sparse_placement_1-1](/images/rs/sparse_placement_1-1.png)